bharani2504/Bluescope-tasks/README.md

 Bluescope Tasks
-This repository is a collection of daily problem solving exercises, coding practice, learning notes, and small tasks completed for improving Java skills
+This repository contains my daily Java practice tasks, problem-solving programs, and learning notes.
+It is mainly used to improve my coding skills and keep track of what I learn every day.

-Repository Purpose
+Purpose of this repository
-Track daily task submissions
+To upload and store daily Java tasks
-Maintain a history of solved problems
+To keep a history of solved problems
-Store working Java examples
+To save working Java example programs
-Document learning progress step by step
+To document my learning progress step by step
-Build a coding portfolio for reference
+To build a coding portfolio for future reference

 19/12/2025 Update : File handling
 20/12/2025 Update : Problem solving sums